 Glanbia (GLAPF) was Downgraded to a Hold Rating at Kepler Capital

-Glanbia (GLAPF) received a Hold rating and a EUR11.50 price target from Kepler Capital analyst Kathleen Gailliot on March 31.
+Kepler Capital analyst Christian Nordby downgraded Glanbia (GLAPF) to Hold on April 7 and set a price target of EUR11.50.
 The company’s shares closed last Wednesday at $14.75.

-According to TipRanks.com, Gailliot is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -5.7% and a 51.3% success rate.
-Gailliot covers the Industrial Goods sector, focusing on stocks such as Air France KLM, TechnipFMC, and Veoneer.

 See today’s analyst top recommended stocks >>

-Based on the recent corporate insider activity of 18 insiders, corporate insider sentiment is positive on the stock.
-This means that over the past quarter there has been an increase of insiders buying their shares of GLAPF in relation to earlier this year.
+Based on the recent corporate insider activity of 18 insiders, corporate insider sentiment is neutral on the stock.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.